 Full members will become exempt from the payment of annual membership fees upon reaching the age of 65 years.

-Any person wishing to apply to be a member of the Association, who is not of Leuva Patidar Origin will be classified as a Social Member, provided that:They qualify by virtue of marriage to a current member of the Leuva Patidar Samaj; and
+Any person wishing to apply to be a member of the Association who does not meet 4a) will be classified as a Social Member, provided that they pay the Annual Fee and genuinely respect our religious and cultural beliefs.

-They pay the Annual fee; and

-They genuinely respect our religious and cultural beliefs.

-They may retain the Social Membership at all times provided they remain together and married to a member of the Leuva Patidar Samaj.

-The Social Membership will be revoked immediately upon the approved written confirmation being submitted to the

-Managing Committee from the Leuva Patidar Samaj member (Spouse) confirming the parties are no longer residing together.

 All Social Members will be entitled to attend all meetings and functions held by our Samaj except voting rights or qualify to stand for any posts or offices of Managing Committee of the Association or Trusteeship.

-Any person holding a Social Membership may apply for a full Leuva Patidar Samaj Membership on application to the Managing Committee whose unanimous decision shall be final (minimum time of 10 years as a social Member before an application will be entertained by the Managing Committee).
+Any person holding a Social Membership for minimum of 10 years may apply for a full Leuva Patidar Samaj Membership on application to the Managing Committee whose unanimous decision shall be.

-Any child reaching the age of 18 male or female born to a member of the Leuva Patidar Samaj and a Social Member shall be eligible to apply for membership and be classified as a Social Member until such time as he or she marries.

-Any person being a Member or Life Member of the Leuva Patidar Samaj not being of Leuva Patidar Origin shall retain all the rights conferred by the Constitution prior to this Amended Constitution being effected even if they divorce, however if they are to marry a non Leuva Patidar Origin person, that person will not be entitled to be a Social Member.

-Annual ordinary membership fee and the Life Membership fee for male or female over (18) eighteen years shall be determined from time to time by the Managing Committee.
+Annual ordinary membership fee and the Life Membership fee a person over (18) eighteen years shall be determined from time to time by the Managing Committee.

 The subscription year shall be from the 1st of January to the 31st of December.